Morningside Heights, Toronto: Public transportation

 Public transportation is provided by the Toronto Transit Commission's (TTC) bus system.
-The 133 Neilson links the neighbourhood to Scarborough Centre.
+The 133 Neilson links the neighbourhood to Scarborough Centre and Kennedy stations.
 The 53A Steeles East provides additional service to the northeast section of the area, while travelling as far as Finch station in North York.
 The 939C Finch Express provides express bus service to Finch station during weekday rush hours.

 Services

 The area is served by Toronto Fire Services Stations 211 and 212, Toronto Police Service 42 Division and Toronto Paramedic Service Station 25 and 27.